vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 }
 ```

-We will talk more about ZIO Schema below - for now all we need to know it describes the structure of Scala types, and this information can be used to serialize data into various formats, including JSON.
+We will talk more about ZIO Schema below - for now all we need to know is it describes the structure of Scala types, and this information can be used to serialize data into various formats, including JSON.

-Once we have our endpoints defined like this, we can do several things with them - they are just data describing how and endpoint looks like!
+Once we have our endpoints defined like this, we can do several things with them - they are just data describing what an endpoint looks like!

 ### Implementing an endpoint